-Figure 12 - Typical arrangement for earthing high level bus bars in a substation
+Figure 12: Typical arrangement for earthing high level bus bars in a substation

 Any switch that shall be closed in order to maintain an electrically continuous connection for earthing, shall be Special Locked and Danger Tagged closed.
-Refer PR D 78104 Locking Systems for Electrical Equipment and PR D 78105-Danger Tags for Electrical Equipment.
+Refer to PR D 78104 Securing Systems for Electrical Equipment.

-Figure 13 - Applying safety and working earths on high level busbars
+Figure 13: Applying safety and working earths on high level busbars